 How Do Chromium-6 and Mercury Affect a Developing Fetus?

-Hexavalent chromium is the "Erin Brockovich" chemical, and it slips through a regulatory gap.
-The EPA has no separate federal limit for chromium-6; it regulates total chromium at 100 ppb, so chromium-6 can legally sit thousands of times above its health goal.
-The OEHHA public health goal is 0.02 ppb (OEHHA, 2011).
-Chromium-6 crosses the placenta and drives oxidative stress and apoptosis in fetal tissue, with early-pregnancy exposure disrupting fetal development (EPA chromium in drinking water; ATSDR Toxicological Profile for Chromium, 2012).
-Our vulnerability model for pregnancy lands slightly lower, near 0.017 ppb, but we publish the defensible 0.02 ppb OEHHA goal as the headline number.
+Hexavalent chromium is the "Erin Brockovich" chemical, and it falls through a regulatory gap.
+The EPA sets no separate federal limit for chromium-6.
+It regulates total chromium at 100 ppb, which means chromium-6 can legally sit thousands of times above its health goal.
+That goal, from OEHHA, is 0.02 ppb (OEHHA, 2011).
+Chromium-6 crosses the placenta, stresses fetal cells, and pushes some of them to die off.
+Exposure early in pregnancy disrupts development (EPA chromium in drinking water; ATSDR Toxicological Profile for Chromium, 2012).
+Our own pregnancy model lands a little lower, near 0.017 ppb, but the headline number we publish is OEHHA's 0.02 ppb.

-Mercury in drinking water is mostly inorganic, and it too crosses the placenta to reach the fetus.
-The EPA legal limit is 2 ppb and the OEHHA and EWG health guideline is 1.2 ppb.
-Because a developing body clears inorganic mercury less efficiently than an adult, we set a stricter pregnancy estimate of 0.4 ppb (OEHHA Public Health Goals; EWG Tap Water Database).
-That 0.4 ppb figure is our vulnerability-adjusted estimate, not a published authority threshold.
-We treat it as a directional refinement of the 1.2 ppb health guideline, not a hard limit, because honest sourcing beats false precision.
+Mercury in drinking water is mostly inorganic, and it crosses the placenta too.
+The EPA legal limit is 2 ppb.
+The OEHHA and EWG health guideline is 1.2 ppb.
+A developing body clears inorganic mercury less efficiently than an adult one, so we set a stricter pregnancy estimate of 0.4 ppb (OEHHA Public Health Goals; EWG Tap Water Database).
+That 0.4 ppb is our own vulnerability-adjusted estimate, not an authority's published threshold.
+Treat it as a refinement of the 1.2 ppb guideline rather than a hard limit.
+Sourced beats precise-sounding.

 What Actually Removes These Five From Tap Water?